-&lt;sup>20 See Planning Procedure 5, Procedure for Reporting Notice of Intent to Construct or Change Facilities in Accordance with Section I.3.9 of the ISO New England Tariff (Proposed Plan Application Procedure), for the definition of Affected Entities.
+32 See Planning Procedure 5, Procedure for Reporting Notice of Intent to Construct or Change Facilities in Accordance with Section I.3.9 of the ISO New England Tariff (Proposed Plan Application Procedure), for the definition of Affected Entities.

-- 1. ISO publicly issuing an RFP to address the identified transmission system needs. - 2.
-ISO review of all submitted Phase One Proposals along with the Backstop Transmission Solution, which is also considered a Phase One Proposal, received in response to the RFP. - 3.
-Advancement of qualifying Phase One proposals as Phase Two Solutions where more detailed information will be provided by the QTPS(s).
-These qualifying Phase One Proposals can be either: - a.
-Comprehensive, where either a single QTPS or multiple QTPSs jointly submit a proposal addressing the totality of needs identified in the RFP; or - b.
-Grouped, where a group of partial solutions proposals is aggregated by the ISO to resolve the totality of identified needs. - 4.
-ISO review of all submitted Phase Two Solutions and selection of a preliminary preferred Phase Two Solution. - 5.
-Opportunity for PAC to comment on the preliminary preferred Phase Two Solution. - 6.
-ISO determination of the preferred Phase Two Solution and notification to the respective QTPS(s) that its project was selected for development and notification for all other QTPSs, along with the Backstop Transmission Solution, to stop work on their proposals. - 7.
-ISO and the Selected QTPS(s) execute the Selected Qualified Transmission Project Sponsor Agreement (SQTPSA). - 8.
-As applicable, the ISO notifies the PTO that has upgrades on its existing transmission system required by the preferred Phase Two Solution to proceed with upgrades in accordance with Schedule 3.09(a) of the Transmission Operating Agreement. - 9.
-ISO monitoring project milestones until the project is in-service and complete.
+- Advancement of qualifying Phase One proposals as Phase Two Solutions where more detailed information will be provided by the QTPS(s).
+These qualifying Phase One Proposals can be either: - Comprehensive, where either a single QTPS or multiple QTPSs jointly submit a proposal addressing the totality of needs identified in the RFP; or - Grouped, where a group of partial solutions proposals is aggregated by the ISO to resolve the totality of identified needs. - ISO review of all submitted Phase Two Solutions and selection of a preliminary preferred Phase Two Solution. - Opportunity for PAC to comment on the preliminary preferred Phase Two Solution. - ISO determination of the preferred Phase Two Solution and notification to the respective QTPS(s) that its project was selected for development and notification for all other QTPSs, along with the Backstop Transmission Solution, to stop work on their proposals. - ISO and the Selected QTPS(s) execute the Selected Qualified Transmission Project Sponsor Agreement (SQTPSA). - As applicable, the ISO notifies the PTO that has upgrades on its existing transmission system required by the preferred Phase Two Solution to proceed with upgrades in accordance with Schedule 3.09(a) of the Transmission Operating Agreement. - ISO monitoring project milestones until the project is in-service and complete.